FrancescoMagliocco/vim-uctags/README.md

 [g:uctags\_use\_keyword][use-keyword],
 [g:uctags\_skip\_non\_keyword][skip-non-keyword] and
 [g:uctags\_use\_keyword\_over\_match][use-keyword-over-match].
-Regardless if any the forementioned options are enabled or not, will not affect `g:uctags_use_only_match`.
+Regardless if any the aforementioned options are enabled or not, will not affect `g:uctags_use_only_match`.
 Thus, `g:uctags_use_only_match` will perform as intended no matter the situation.